 These tools are often not designed with engineers in mind, making them difficult to use in practice.
 An alternative approach I’ve observed is implementing a risk register using a ticketing system.
 The following screenshot shows a custom risk issue type that was created in JIRA with custom files like risk scoring and dedicated risk workflow.
 Other solutions offer similar possibilities.

-Tracking risks there allows linking them to certain vulnerabilities but also tickets of teams that mitigating them.
+Tracking risks allows linking them to certain vulnerabilities and tickets of teams that mitigate them.
 These risks could be made transparent to InfoSec in two ways (1) they could access the ticket system using risk dashboards to track them and (2) they could import these risks into their risk management tool or create links to maintain synchronized oversight.

 Effective risk management also requires InfoSec to continuously monitor existing risks and regularly engage with risk owners to ensure ongoing oversight and timely mitigation efforts.